 Escaping Predestination

-…Or so the captive Dûnyain think.
-The key to the saga is Koringhus, ‘The Survivor’, greatest of the Dûnyain (The Great Ordeal, ch8/14), self shattered by the ordeal of the destruction of the Dûnyain.
-Emerging into the world, Koringhus realizes the error of the Dûnyain: they had deceived themselves, that which came after could indeed determine that which came before, and the world has many floors indeed.
-Meeting Mimara and seeing the one true god look at him via the Judging Eye, he completes the Dûnyain doctrine: the world is a block-universe and there is an unconditioned absolute which truly comes before all that which comes either before or father, and the past is determined by the future just as much as vice-versa.
+Meeting Mimara and seeing the one true god look at him via the Judging Eye, he fixes and completes the Dûnyain doctrine: the world is a block-universe and there is one unconditioned absolute which truly comes before all that which comes either before or after, and the past is determined by the future just as much as vice-versa.
 This absolute block-universe is the one true God, the ‘Zero that is One’.
 And, seeing the ‘semantic apocalypse’, enlightened into eliminativism, and forgiven by the Judging Eye, Koringhus leaps to his death: the Shortest Path to the Absolute, the Logo, the only source of all movement and darkness and wakefulness.

 A third SF perspective is the Zen of “Story Of Your Life”: the enlightened is one with causation, neither free nor unfree.

-An End To Illusions And Causality
+An End To Illusions & Causality

 In Zen, acceptance and freedom in the moment; in Herbert, human development culminates in an endless jazz jam session across an infinitely undulating multiverse of provisional phenomena (dubbed ‘illusions’ by the pessimistic)—“If you must label the absolute, use its proper name: ‘Temporary’”; in Bakker, human development culminates in the shattering of all illusion, and the greatest illusion, that of the self—and embrace of the absolute in death.